-#BikeNoodle Sticker: I road-tested a three-foot pool noodle sticking out from the side of my bike for ten months to track its effect on motor vehicle driver aggression and illegal passing.
+#BikeNoodle Sticker: I road-tested a three-foot pool noodle sticking out from the side of my bike for two years (so far!) to track its effect on motor vehicle driver aggression and illegal passing.
 It reduced aggression completely and increased safe passing to about double the required distance.
 In short, it was 100% effective for me and enabled me to access roads in my suburb-city and four neighboring ones that were previously unsafe to ride.
 You can buy the sticker I used here and customize it to meet your needs.
 Read more about #BikeNoodle in Traveling at the Speed of Bike (specifically Chapter 6: Noodle Lady).

 Seniors-on-Trikes Course Recommendations: I created the concise document below for you to use where you live, developed as a result of my year spent teaching the Silver Spokes seniors-on-adult-tricycles class in the Bicycle Friendly Community of Decatur, Georgia.
 There are some stories about these classes in Traveling at the Speed of Bike.

 “I’m Routing for You!”
 Maps: Below are routes in the City of Atlanta that I’ve put together through trial and error that I consider to be safe for a woman riding alone* (since I ride them all the time) during the daytime that are also perfect for families, friends, tourists and business visitors, and corporate groups out for a fun spin.
 I mention specific helpful details such as hills, bathrooms, bike racks, nearby train stations, and more.